chromium/chromium/storage/browser/quota/README.md

 ## Interface
 The quota system's interface is comprised of the following classes:

-### QuotaManager
+### QuotaManagerImpl
 The "heart" of the quota system.
 This class lives on the browser process' IO thread, but is primarily accessed through QuotaManagerProxy, which handles thread hops.
-In the future, QuotaManagerProxy will turn into mojom::QuotaManager, and the QuotaManager class will become QuotaManagerImpl.
+In the future, QuotaManagerProxy will turn into mojom::QuotaManager, and the quota system will be accessed exclusively via mojo.

 ### QuotaClient
 This interface must be implemented by any storage backend that wants to